 Visit The Florence Cathedral

 Anything that is referred too as “the jewel of they city” must be on your to-do list for one day in Florence.
 Constructed in 1436, many travelers are surprised to find that the building itself, which is also referred too as the Duomo, had actually begun construction in 1296.
 It was not structurally complete until 1436, and then it took even longer to finish, taking on it’s full and complete form in the 19th century.
+It is one of the best things to do in Florence and you shouldn’t miss it!

 True to its date of completion, the Florence Cathedral pays tribute to Gothic styles with it’s exterior being composed of marble panels that vary in colors, including green and pink.
 These colors are bordered by white, providing great contrast to the vibrancy of the marble panels.
 Despite the fact that the inside of the Cathedral isn’t as colorful as the exterior, the inside of the church is worth visiting, as it has historical and large-scale art and architecture, such as the Last Judgement fresco that covers the underside of the dome.